THE NOBLE CAUSE

 Cigarettes as Lighters

-Before proceeding further we want to emphasize that obviously, under the right circumstances a cigarette can ignite gasoline with horrific results.
+Before proceeding further we want to emphasize that under the right circumstances a cigarette can ignite gasoline with horrific results.

 We searched the web and found several sites that say the glowing tip of a lit cigarette is well above the autoignition temperature of gasoline.
 Normally this information would have convinced us, but as mentioned before, some of the people writing in seemed to have personal experience.
 Finally, we decided to conduct an experiment.